n7ipb/rpi-1wire/README.md

 read_probes

-        Identifies and cycles through attached probes
-        and prints the probe ID and temperature.
+        Identifies and cycles through attached probes printing out the probe ID and temperature.

         Use this to identify probes by heating/cooling each one and labeling as desired.

-Then edit link_probes with the resulting information
+        Then edit the link_probes script with the resulting information and your choice of symbolic names.

-        and your choice of symbolic names.
-See the provided file for examples from a typical installation
+        See link_probes for examples from a typical installation

 read_probe <symbolicname>